 Protecting Your Trees.
 You can always tell if a tree service cares about trees by the way they climb up into them.
 If they are wearing leg spikes during a pruning operation, they obviously don't care about the tree.
 Leg spikes are bad for trees and should only be used during tree removal.

 Protecting Your Yard.
-A good tree service puts down plywood or uses another method to protect your driveway, lawn, and landscaping from damage by equipment or falling branches or logs.
+A good tree service puts down plywood or uses another method to protect your driveway, lawn, and landscaping from damage by equipment and falling branches or logs.
 Ask ahead of time what kind of damage is expected.
 You may get different answers from different companies.

 Property damage.
 A reputable tree service will take responsibility and fix or pay for damages that happened while they were working on your property.

 Clean-up.
 A good tree service cleans up thoroughly when the job is done.
 You should not have to clean up behind them.